Oleksa Dovbush: Biography

-Oleksa was born in the Hutsul village of Pechenizhyn in the Carpathian Mountains in the early 18th century.
+Oleksa was born in the Hutsul village of Pechenizhyn, Kolomyia Raion, in the Carpathian Mountains in the early 18th century in Polish–Lithuanian Commonwealth.
 He became the leader of his own band that consisted of almost 50 members (leheni).
 Popular tradition portrays him as a protector to the poor people of the region.
 There are few written references left of him and his activities.